Colossus Advanced Training

-Colossus Level 1 focuses on the 13 key fundamental strengths, portions of which are missing in every doctor’s treatment notes, regardless of license type.
+Colossus Advanced Training (formerly Colossus Level 1) focuses on the 13 key fundamental strengths, portions of which are missing in every doctor’s treatment notes, regardless of license type.
 This training course covers the important topics of mechanisms of injury, concussion recognition, pre-exam interviews, pre-existing conditions, gaps in care, ADL’s and quality of life survey, prognosis development, valid treatment plans, re-exams/surveillance exams, Maximum Medical Improvement, impairments, future medical costs, summary reports, amending medical records and more.

-This yearly subscription only provides access to the Colossus Level 1 Course.
-If you’re interested in the course, plus a monthly coaching call, extra mini courses and more, check out the Colossus Coaching Package.
+This yearly subscription provides access to the Colossus Advanced Training.
+If you’re interested in the course, plus monthly coaching call, extra mini courses and more, check out the PI Monthly Group Coaching.

 Click here to view sample curriculum and videos from our Colossus modules.